andre-gomes-oliveira/BakingTime/README.md

-# Android Nanodegree - BakingTime Projext
+# Android Nanodegree - BakingTime Project

 An app made to help find recipes and break them down in easy to follow steps.